V4Fire/Client/tests/helpers/router/README.md

 # tests/helpers/router

-This module provides an API to work with router
+This module provides API to work with an application router.